In this travel-blog, I want to show you the Viking ruins and pagan graves I have visited on my travels around my country.

 To reach Borgarvirki turn off ring-road 1 onto the road 711.
-Then turn left on 717, which is 8 km of a bad one-lane road with hard shoulder and several blind hills.
+Then turn left on 717, which is 8 km of a bad one-lane road with hard shoulders and several blind hills.
 Include Hvítserkur monolith in your visit.

 Visiting Grettisbæli lair

-Hidden away up in the screes of Mt. Öxarnúpur in North-East Iceland you will find the Viking lair of the outlawed Viking Grettir sterki Ásmundarson - Grettir the Strong (ca 996).
+Hidden away up in the screes of Mt. Öxarnúpur in North-East Iceland you will find the Viking lair of the outlawed Viking Grettir sterki Ásmundarson - Grettir the Strong (approx. 996).
 His saga is told in Grettissaga - the Saga of Grettir.

 Grettir is amongst other things famous for having been an outlaw for almost 20 years, which seems to have been the maximum penalty for outlaws.
 Grettir was killed in Drangey island only a couple of months before he would have regained his freedom.

 On the way to Grettisbæli lair

 The so-called Grettisbæli - the Lairs of Grettir can be found in several locations around Iceland.
 I found one of his lairs hidden away in the 146 m high basalt column mountain, Öxarnúpur, in Öxarfjörður fjord.